D. B. Cooper: Knowledge and planning

-By specifying a 15° flap setting, Cooper displayed specific knowledge of aviation tactics and the 727's capabilities; unlike most commercial jet airliners, the 727 could remain in slow, low-altitude flight without stalling.
-Cooper's specific flap setting also allowed him to control the 727’s airspeed and altitude without entering the cockpit, where Cooper could have been overpowered by the three pilots.
+By specifying a 15° flap setting, Cooper displayed specific knowledge of aviation tactics and the 727's capabilities.
+Unlike most commercial jet airliners, the 727 could remain in slow, low-altitude flight without stalling.
+The flap setting Cooper specifically requested allowed him to control the 727's airspeed and altitude without entering the cockpit, where he could have been overpowered by the three pilots.
 First Officer Bill Rataczak, who spoke with Cooper on the intercom during the hijacking, told the FBI, "[Cooper] displayed a specific knowledge of flying and aircraft in general."

-The most significant knowledge Cooper displayed was a feature both secret and unique to the 727; the aft airstair could be operated during flight, and the single activation switch in the rear of the cabin could not be overridden from the cockpit.
+The most significant knowledge Cooper displayed was a feature both secret and unique to the 727: the aft airstair could be operated during flight, and the single activation switch in the rear of the cabin could not be overridden from the cockpit.
 Cooper knew how to operate the aft staircase, and had clearly planned to use it for his escape.
 The FBI speculated Cooper knew the Central Intelligence Agency was using 727s to drop agents and supplies into enemy territory during the Vietnam War.
 Since no situation on a passenger flight would necessitate such an operation, civilian crews were neither informed the aft airstair could be lowered midflight, nor were they aware its operation could not be overridden from the cockpit.

 Cooper appeared to be familiar with parachutes, although his experience level is unknown.
-Mucklow said Cooper, "...appeared to be completely familiar with the parachutes which had been furnished to him," and told a journalist, "Cooper put on [his] parachute as though he did so every day," Cooper's familiarity with the military-style parachutes he was given has led to speculation that Cooper was a military parachutist and not a civilian skydiver.
+Mucklow said Cooper, "appeared to be completely familiar with the parachutes which had been furnished to him", and told a journalist, "Cooper put on [his] parachute as though he did so every day".
+Cooper's familiarity with the military-style parachutes he was given has resulted in speculation that Cooper was a military parachutist and not a civilian skydiver.

-Larry Carr—who led the investigative team from 2006 to 2009—does not believe Cooper was a paratrooper.
+Larry Carr, who directed the investigative team from 2006 to 2009, does not believe Cooper was a paratrooper.
 Instead, Carr speculates Cooper had been an Air Force aircraft cargo loader.
-An aircraft cargo-loading assignment would provide Cooper with aviation knowledge and experience: cargo loaders have basic jump training, wear emergency parachutes, and know how to dispatch items from planes in flight.
-As a cargo loader, Cooper would be familiar with parachutes, "...but not necessarily sufficient knowledge to survive the jump he made."
+An aircraft cargo-loading assignment would provide him with aviation knowledge and experience: cargo loaders have basic jump training, wear emergency parachutes, and know how to dispatch items from planes in flight.
+As a cargo loader, Cooper would be familiar with parachutes, "but not necessarily sufficient knowledge to survive the jump he made".